4-H Clubs - Henderson County

 Henderson County 4-H Clubs

-Henderson County Leaders in Training 4-H Club (LIT) Focuses on community service projects, citizenship, public speaking and fun educational topics such as baking, cooking, hiking, field trips and more!
-4-H Volunteer leader(s): Leah Willis
+Henderson County Leaders in Training 4-H Club (LIT) - focuses on community service projects, citizenship, public speaking, and fun educational topics such as baking, cooking, hiking, field trips, and more!
+4-H Volunteer leader(s): Leah Willis and Mary Taneyhill

-Lab Rats 4-H Club Club focuses on science and technology projects, community service, public speaking, citizenship, and other fun projects!
-4-H volunteer leaders: Emily Lyda and Joanna Askin
+Lab Rats 4-H Club - focuses on science and technology projects, community service, public speaking, citizenship, and other fun projects!
+4-H volunteer leader(s): Emily Lyda

-Barnyard Bandits 4-H Club– (FULL*)Club focus is on raising, showing, and care for farm animals as well as other 4-H life skills.
+Barnyard Bandits 4-H Club- focuses on raising, showing, and caring for farm animals as well as other 4-H life skills.
 Please contact 4-H Agent for information on a new member orientation time.
-4-H leaders: Beverly Hargus, Kathy Capps, and Rob Queen.
+4-H leaders: Beverly Hargus and Brandon Perry

 *If the club you want to join is at capacity, the leader will put your name on a waiting list and notify you when the club can accept new members.